Berkeley to look at DUI policy’s fairness (SF Chronicle)

 German filmmaker Werner Herzog’s career can be neatly and conveniently divided into two distinct segments.
 Beginning with 1970’s Auch Zwerge haben klein angefangen (Even Dwarfs Started Small) and continuing through 2009’s Bad Lieutenant: Port of Call New Orleans, the iconoclastic director created a remarkable series of frequently brilliant (and never boring) character studies about obsessed loners and outsiders kicking against the pricks of both nature and society.

-The menu offerings at Picán are described as “Southern Infused California Cuisine,” and that Southern influence is present behind the bar as well.
-We decided to forego the bourbon flights on this visit — next time perhaps? — and perused the list of cocktails instead.
+The menu offerings at Picán are described as “Southern Infused California Cuisine,” and that influence is present behind the bar as well, as Ms Barstool discovers.